-- A structured discussion, led by Assessors, involving various numbers of candidates and Assessors. - A one to one discussion with an Assessor. - Candidates may be asked to 'chair' a meeting or discussion on a given subject.
-Subject will be given by Assessors. - Video analysis of show jumping rounds.
+- A structured discussion, led by Assessors, involving various numbers of candidates and Assessors. - A brief 10 minute presentation by a candidate on a general subject given by Assessors.
+The candidate will be given approximately 15 minutes to prepare the presentation. - A one to one discussion with an Assessor. - A brief 10 minute presentation by the candidate on a detailed subject.
+Subject will be given by Assessors at least two weeks prior to the assessment date. - Candidates being asked to 'chair' a meeting or discussion on a given subject.
+Subject will be given by Assessors.